Osama066/Osama066/README.md

 - 👯 I’m looking to collaborate on **ETL project on github**

-- 👨‍💻 All of my projects are available at [https://github.com/Osama066](https://github.com/Osama066)

-- 📧 osamakhaan4k@gmail.com
+- 📧 Reach out at:osamakhaan4k@gmail.com